Homeschool Options: À La Carte vs. Boxed Program

 For example, I know parents who buy the Story of Civilization complete set, supplement it with reading materials purchased from RC History and sign up older children with online classes with Homeschool Connections to create a homemade program for the entire family

-The downside of an à la carte approach is that there is considerable amount of planning.
+The downside of an à la carte approach is that there is a considerable amount of planning.
 You have to find everything, do all your own research, evaluate texts, plot your scope and sequence, prepare your lessons—and that’s all before day one of homeschooling even starts.

 Which Approach is Right for You?